 Bananas are one of the most underrated fruits.
-Not only are they high in potassium, contain no cholesterol, and a good source of fibre; they contain minerals, vitamins and amino acids that can enhance the function of the brain.
+Not only are they high in potassium, contain no cholesterol, and a good source of fibre; they contain minerals, vitamins and amino acids that are suggested to enhance the function of the brain.
 Amino acids encourage the body to produce dopamine, which can increase the regulation and positivity of your mood, as well as lessening feelings of stress and anxiety.

 All green vegetables are notoriously good for our health, but broccoli in particular can have some very positive effects when it comes to the function of our brain.
 Broccoli is high in lignans, a chemical compound found in plants that has shown to be beneficial to our cognitive skills.
 Eat broccoli to improve and maintain brain functions such as thinking, reasoning and memory.

 Research published in the Journal of Neurology, Neurosurgery and Psychiatry, suggests that regular consumption of niacin-rich foods such as peanuts, provide protection against age-related cognitive decline like Alzheimer’s disease.
-Peanut butter is also an excellent source of protein.
+Peanut butter is also a source of protein.
 Protein plays an important role in nourishing the brain, helping us to concentrate and perform mental tasks more successfully on a day to day basis.

 Found on www.sheknows.com

 Blueberries!
-The ultimate superfood.
 As well as being an antioxidant for the body, they help protect our brains from oxidative stress.
 They have also been suggested to help reduce the effects of memory loss as we get older.
 Follow the link below for more information regarding the benefits blueberries can have on our brains:

-Pumpkin seeds are an extremely good source of Omega 3 and Omega 6.
+Pumpkin seeds are a good source of Omega 3 and Omega 6.
 These fatty acids are important for our mental health, improving our memory and encouraging healthy brain development.
 Research at Duke University Medical Centre, found that zinc played an essential role in regulating communication between the brain, significantly improving memory and cognition.
 Just a handful of pumpkin seeds a day provides us with our recommended daily intake of 4-7mg of zinc, helping to increase our brain power.